wagiminator/CH32X035-USB-PD-Adapter/README.md

 If you want to just upload the pre-compiled binary, run the following command instead:
 ```
-python3 ./tools/chprog.py pd_test.bin
+python3 ./tools/chprog.py adapter.bin
 ```

 ## Uploading Firmware Binary (Windows)
 WCH offers the free but closed-source software [WCHISPTool](https://www.wch.cn/downloads/WCHISPTool_Setup_exe.html) to upload firmware with Windows via the USB bootloader.
 Press the BOOT button and keep it pressed while connecting the board to the USB port of your PC.
-Release the BOOT button, open the pd_test.hex file in WCHISPTool and upload it to the microcontroller.
+Release the BOOT button, open the adapter.hex file in WCHISPTool and upload it to the microcontroller.

 # Operating Instructions
 1. Connect the USB PD Adapter to a USB Type-C PD power supply using a USB-C cable.